mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 Click ``Finish setup``.

-..
-NOTE:: If you have problems logging into the database on this screen,
+..  note:: If you have problems logging into the database on this screen,
     check PHPmyadmin → ``nextcloud`` (database) → Privileges.
 The ``nextcloud`` user should be listed, with ``Grant Yes``.